Champions League news: Neymar charged for 'go f*ck yourselves' outburst following PSG's Champions League exit against Man Utd | Goal.com

 Neymar charged for 'go f*ck yourselves' outburst following PSG's Champions League exit against Man Utd

-Neymar has been charged for comments made following Paris Saint-Germain's dramatic Champions League exit at the hands of Manchester United, with the Brazilian having posted 'go f*ck yourselves' on Instagram in the wake of the clash.
+Neymar has been charged for comments made following Paris Saint-Germain's dramatic Champions League exit at the hands of Manchester United.

+Following the side's elimination from European competition, the Brazil international voiced his opinions online and posted 'go f*ck yourselves' on his Instagram.

-The attacker, who was sidelined with injury for the match, took issue with the tie-winning penalty that was awarded in dubious circumstances.
+The forward, who was sidelined with injury for the match, took issue with the tie-winning penalty that was awarded in dubious circumstances.

 With the tie hanging in the balance near the end of the second leg, Diogo Dalot's shot was blocked at close range by Presnel Kimpembe.
 And while the referee thought the VAR review was enough to award the match-winning spot-kick, Neymar took issue, posting: